 Cheesy Taco Meatloaf

-- 3 cups Doritos, nacho or another flavor, finely crushed, divided
+- 3 cups Doritos, nachos or another flavor, finely-crushed and divided

-- 3 tblsp taco seasoning or 1 pkg
+- 3 tblsp homemade Taco seasoning or 1 package

 - 1 tblsp cumin, ground

 - 2 cups cheese, shredded, more or less as you desire

 - sour cream, for serving, if desired

 - Preheat oven to 350 degrees.
 Lightly coat loaf pan with cooking spray.
 Set aside.

 - In a large bowl, combine the ground meat, ¾ cup salsa, 2 cups crushed Doritos, taco seasoning, onions, cumin, garlic powder and eggs.